Things to do in Koh Samui

 Go to the Amazing Namuang Waterfall Scenery

 The waterfalls are located in the jungle surroundings of the Island.
 The overwhelming Namuang waterfall is a must visit scenery on the Island.
-The first waterfall, also known as Na Muang 1 flows into a small sized swimming pool.
-The second waterfall Na Muang 2, is situated further uphill and it’s a splendid scenery too.
+The first waterfall, also known as Na Muang 1 flows into a small-sized swimming pool.
+The second waterfall Na Muang 2, is situated further uphill and it’s splendid scenery too.
 The waterfalls are located in a park that is free for everyone to visit.
 If you are hungry, there are also little food stalls that sell food along the way.
-Many travelers choose to take a swim while on vacation, and this makes a brilliant change for a relaxing spot for a swim.
+Many travelers choose to take a swim while on vacation, and this makes a brilliant chance for a relaxing spot for a swim.

 Nothing feels good like warm salty water gliding against your skin.
 The clear waters of Koh Nang and Koh Tan are the overall best for scuba diving and snorkeling around the area.
 You’ll experience exotic coral and marine life, get refreshed, and while at it, improve your cardio health.
 For those who love snorkeling, the Ang Thong national marine park also offers you this and a variety of other aqua-based sporting activities.
 Being one of Thailand’s mesmerizing parks, you’ll want to take strolls down the secret beaches while enjoying the coral reefs.